NomarCub/obsidian-open-vscode/README.md

 The first time you use the URL method for opening, VSCode displays a confirmation dialog (that you just can hit enter on) for security reasons.
 See [this issue](https://github.com/microsoft/vscode/issues/95670) for more infomation.

+## Development

+Run `npm install` for dependencies and `npm run build` to build.

+This plugin follows the structure of the [Obsidian Sample Plugin](https://github.com/obsidianmd/obsidian-sample-plugin), see further details there.
+Contributions are welcome.

 ## Credits

 Toggle ribbon setting by [@ozntel](https://github.com/ozntel).